 If an exam is missed for any reason and the instructor is not notified by phone or email 15 minutes prior to the exam the absence is considered unexcused, and the student will receive a zero (0) grade for the exam.
-The student will receive a zero (0) grade for the exam for unexcused absences or tardy to exams.
+The student will receive a zero (0) grade on exams for any unexcused absences or tardy to exams.
+A Professional Feedback Form (PFF) will be issued for any unexcused absences or second tardy to exams.